 Ensuring your plants have a hospitable home is key to their success, and there are a few factors to consider before putting down roots.
 If you’re growing indoors, make sure to put your pots in a spot where they get plenty of sunlight.
 And if you’re venturing outside, consider putting your garden where it will be shielded from wind.
 A good drainage system is also important — excess water can lead to mold, which is anything but appetizing.

-What are Some General Best Practices for Gardening at Home?
+What Are Some Best Practices for Gardening at Home?

 No matter what you’re growing, there are some tried and true tips for just about any kind of garden: